luckygarg1810/AutoSaveAPI/README.md

 ### Other Endpoints

-- `POST /students` - Create a new student
+- `POST /student` - Create a new student
-- `POST /tests` - Create a new test
+- `POST /test` - Create a new test
 - `POST /questions` - Create a new question

 ## Database Schema

 The database contains the following main tables:

-1. `students` - Stores student information
+1. `student` - Stores student information
-2. `tests` - Contains test details
+2. `test` - Contains test details
-3. `questions` - Stores the questions for each test
+3. `question` - Stores the questions for each test
-4. `student_answers` - Maintains the mapping between students, tests, questions, and their answers
+4. `student_answer` - Maintains the mapping between students, tests, questions, and their answers

 ## Setup and Installation